cardstack/boxel/README.md

-Rough work-in-progress
+# Rough work-in-progress

-- for Glint editor support, you need to open the `host` directory as a separate vscode workspace.
+## Setup

-- add the [Glint](https://marketplace.visualstudio.com/items?itemName=typed-ember.glint-vscode) vscode extension
+- you will want the [Glint](https://marketplace.visualstudio.com/items?itemName=typed-ember.glint-vscode) vscode extension

+## Orientation

+`host` is the ember app

+`worker` is a separate build for the service worker

+The top-level of the monorepo contains typescript & glint setting for the ember app, because Glint doesn't like monorepos.